 I recently listened to Debbie Millman’s interview with Paula Scher, on Debbie’s incredible podcast, Design Matters.
 As always, it is a huge inspiration to hear how the best of the best got started doing what they do.
 Paula’s journey was fascinating, and once I took a look at her work after the podcast, I was embarrassed that I hadn’t seen it earlier.
 She holds a long career of eye-catching and rule-breaking work, pulling it off […]

 Logo Design Love: A Guide to Creating Iconic Brand Identities.
 Second Edition.
 Book by David Airey Below are my personal notes on this book.
 “Work on things that interest you with people you like.”
 Simon Manchipp I will just preface by saying that this is my first set of book notes that I’m sharing with the public, so I definitely do not yet have the knack for it.
 It is a challenging feat […]

 As an aspiring graphic designer, I am teaching myself the technical and theoretical components of graphic design through free online resources, as well as books.
-I’m starting this off with the list of books itself, curated with heavy inspiration from Karen X. Cheng’s blog post, as well as the generous input of several Reddit posts in the graphic design subreddit, as well as other blogs floating around the internet, (like this one).
-So, all credit goes to […]
+I’m starting this off with the list of books itself, curated with heavy inspiration from Karen X. Cheng’s blog post, as well as the generous input of several Reddit posts in the graphic design subreddit, and other blogs floating around the internet, (like this one).
+So, all credit goes to these folks. […]